DeepBlueRobotics/training/docs/section-3/basic-control.md

 Now that we know the electronics on the robot, how do we actually control them?
 This section will provide a general overview, so if you want more details look in their respective javadocs and documentation.

 ## Motor Controllers/Motors
-Typical motor controllers that you will be using are Spark Maxes and Talon SRXs.
-Their respective class names are `SparkMax` and `WPI_TalonSRX`.
+Typical motor controllers that you will be using are Spark Maxes and Spark Flexes.
+Their respective class names are `SparkMax` and SparkFlex`.
 There are other types of motor controllers.
 If you wish to know more about other motors, you can always look at their documentation.
 The information provided here should be present in all motor controllers.

 ### Creation